 This is why it’s so important for product managers to incorporate communication tools into standard operations frequently.
-Be a visible, transparent presence in employees’ daily routine.
+Be a visible, transparent presence in employees’ daily routines.
 Make sure they know your “door” is always open if they have questions or issues.

 And remember to drop them a line just to say “hi” every now and then.
-A little kindness goes a long way, and helps to really bond the team together.
+A little kindness goes a long way and helps to really bond the team together.

 User feedback is critical to good product management.
 Remote product teams need to understand where a build needs to be tweaked to deliver a better user experience, whether in its prototype or final form.

 But gathering user feedback may seem much more difficult for remote product teams.
 Fortunately, users can be interviewed through email, video calls, and live chat — individually or in groups — effectively.

 Focus groups may be hosted through video conferencing platforms, while questionnaires can be distributed through email to allow for anonymous feedback.

 And analytics are widely available to track user behavior and activities.
 This reveals insights into a product’s usability and success in ways that users may not be able to articulate or even be aware of when completing a form.